Flow Designer

 Escalate To

-When a the flow step is past its due date, the task is assigned to the user specifed here.
+When the flow step is past its due date, the task is reassigned to the user specified here.